Radiata Pine Plywood: Affordable, Versatile, and Easy to Use

 1. Softwood Properties: As a softwood, radiata pine plywood is more prone to dents, scratches, and wear than hardwood options, making it less suitable for high-traffic areas or heavy-duty applications.

-2. Susceptibility to Damage: Its soft nature also makes it more vulnerable to damage from moisture, impact, and other environmental factors, reducing its longevity if not properly treated or maintained.
+2. Susceptibility to Damage: Its soft nature also makes it more vulnerable to damage from moisture, impact, and other environmental factors, reducing its longevity if not adequately treated or maintained.

 3. Knots and Defects: These may contain knots and other natural defects that can affect its appearance and structural integrity.
 Careful selection of stock is required to avoid issues with finished products.